What should I do if my car breaks down?

 The most important thing to remember is not to panic.
 If you feel that something is wrong with your vehicle, exit the motorway as safely as possible.
 You could take the next exit or pull into a service station.
 If this isn’t possible or it’s an emergency situation, such as a tyre blowout or complete engine failure, use the hard shoulder or closest emergency refuge area (ERA).
 Remember to put your hazard lights on so that cars around you are aware that there is a problem.

 All passengers should exit the vehicle on the left hand side.
 The driver should not attempt to get out using their door.
 Pets must be left inside the vehicle, as this is thought to be the safest place for them.
-A dog that gets scared and runs into the road is a danger to other motorists.
+The last thing anyone wants is for their pet to become scared and run into traffic, which would cause further danger to all.

 You should use a mobile phone to contact your breakdown service company as soon as possible.
 If there’s no signal or your mobile has no battery, walk to the nearest emergency phone which will be situated somewhere along the hard shoulder.
 Walk as far away from the motorway as you can.
 The telephone will automatically connect you to the Highways Agency or the police and is free to use.
-When you’re talking on the phone, always face the traffic so you can keep an eye on the direction it’s heading in.
+When you’re talking on the phone, always face the traffic so you can keep an eye out for any potential danger.

 Once your vehicle has been repaired and you’re safe to travel again, be sure to join the motorway in a safe manner.
-Either wait for a large gap in the traffic or use the hard shoulder to speed up so that you can join the motorway without danger.
+Either wait for a large gap in the traffic or use the hard shoulder to speed up so that you can join the motorway with minimal risk.

 If you have breakdown cover, you should call your provider who will take some details and send out a rescue vehicle to your location.
 Alternatively, you could use the motorway emergency phones.